Hypocrites in the Church

 It was soon discovered that some of the people in the club had been cheating.
 One lady was caught raiding a secret stash of chocolate.
 A man was found gorging himself on cheesecake.
 The most disturbing violation was the discovery that the man who ran the club’s store was secretly eating a pound of bacon and a dozen jelly donuts for breakfast every morning.
 The diet hypocrites began to put on weight.
 When the non-club members saw this some of them assumed the new diet was a waste of time.
 Others who had been struggling with the diet used this as an excuse to cheat or in some cases to quit the club altogether.

 Would it make any sense for people to claim that the new diet had been discredited?
 Of course not.
 Those who gained weight weren’t on the new diet and thus by abandoning it they only discredited themselves.
 It is the same with Christianity.
 Those who say they practice it but don’t only discredit themselves.
-What speaks to the credibility of the diet is the results of those who are actually on it.
-Likewise, what speaks to the credibility of Christianity is the results of those who practice it.
+What speaks to the credibility of the diet are the results attained by those who are actually on it.
+Likewise, what speaks to the credibility of Christianity are the results attained by those who actually practice it.

 Sin, just like the forbidden food, is enjoyable.
 And so we struggle.
 Some just give up and embrace sin while pretending to be believers.
 These are the hypocrites.
 Others seek God for help.
 Consequently, their struggle is easier and they produce much good fruit.
 To the honest seeker this constitutes a compelling reason to embrace the faith.
 To the person looking for an excuse it hardly deserves any notice.